KionoKitse/FindAHouse-P06_00_00/readme.md

  * 2020-03-18: Need to wait for a return form IndexedDB then store the result into an object to search latter
  * 2020-03-27: Added comments over the images
  * 2020-03-30: Adding popup dialog to extension icon and getting the comments from that popup
+ * 2020-03-30: Add listing automatically and update record when new comment is received

 >> Open Points <<
- * Next up is declaring all the variables before running
- * When user opens a new listing automatically add it to the database
- * When the user adds a comment from the popup open a connection and add it to the listing
+ * Add the stats section
+ * Geofencing part

 >> Notebook <<
  * Add extension: chrome://extensions/